Deep Sidhu

 Sandeep Singh Sidhu (2 April 1984 – 15 February 2022), also known as Deep Sidhu, was an Indian film actor and Sikh activist.
 He worked in Punjabi films, starting his acting career with the film Ramta Jogi produced by Dharmendra under his banner Vijayta Films.

-Sidhu entered political arena in 2019, campaigning for the BJP candidate Sunny Deol, and later trying to take a leading role in the 2020-2021 farmers' protest.
+In 2019, Sidhu campaigned for his friend and BJP candidate Sunny Deol and later took a leading role in the 2020-2021 farmers' protest.
 A few months before his death in a road accident, he founded a Punjabi Sikh organisation Waris Punjab De.

 Early life

 Deep Sidhu was born on 2 April 1984 (or 1979, per his driving licence), to a Punjabi family in Udekaran village of Muktsar district of Punjab.
 His father Sardar Surjit Singh Sidhu was a lawyer; his mother died when he was 4 years old.
 He has two brothers – Surjeet and Mandeep Singh.
 He obtained a degree in law from Punjabi University in Patiala.
 He dated Punjabi actress Reena Rai who was also his co-star in two of his movies.